AdobeDocs/certification.en/help/certifications/aam/aam-renew.md

 ---
-title: Adobe Audience Manager Renewal
+title: Certification renewal
-description: Learn how to renew your certification before it expires.
+description: Learn how to renew your [!DNL Audience Manager] certification before it expires.
 solution: Audience Manager
 role: Developer
 badge: label="Campaign Standard Renewal" type="positive"
 mini-toc-levels: 1
 hidefromtoc: yes
 ---
-# Renew your Adobe Audience Manager certification
+# Renew your Adobe [!DNL Audience Manager] certification

 When you pass a certification exam, your certification is valid for two years.

 We're happy to announce that you are now able to renew your certification via a new, no-cost format.
-It involves using on-demand Adobe Experience League courses and tutorials—simply complete three activities to renew your certification at no cost.
+It involves using on-demand Adobe Experience League courses and tutorials--simply complete three activities to renew your certification at no cost.
 You must renew before your certification expires, or you will need to take the full exam to become certified again.

->[!NOTE]
+>[!IMPORTANT]
 >
->IMPORTANT NOTE: The following exam links will **only** function after a **successful login** to the [Adobe Credential Management System](http://www.certmetrics.com/adobe){target="_blank"}.
+>The following sections and links will function **only** after a **successful login** to the [Adobe Credential Management System](http://www.certmetrics.com/adobe){target="_blank"}.

 >[!BEGINTABS]